Can radiofrequency ablation help?

 Before the procedure, you will be given a mild sedative and a local anesthetic.
 You will be awake during the procedure, but won’t be able to feel any pain.

-RFA is typically used to treat patients with one of the following spine-related conditions, such as:
+RFA is used to treat people with spine-related conditions that include:

 - low back pain

 - pain caused by the breakdown of joints in the spine

 - arthritis of the spine

 - pain from prior spinal surgeries